How to Make Your Own Wall of Water for Tomato Seedlings

 A couple of notes before we get started…

-• You should set your wall of water up at least several days before you actually plant your tomatoes.
-I know the commercial wall of water instructions say to do so a week early, but if you’ve had warmer weather, you will be fine to set them out the day of planting.
+- You should set your wall of water up for at least several days before you actually plant your tomatoes.
+I know the commercial wall of water instructions say to do so a week early, but if you’ve had warmer weather, you will be fine to set them out on the day of planting.

-• My wall of waters are not as tall as the ones commercially available.
+- My wall of waters is not as tall as the ones commercially available.
 I have not lost any plants using my homemade version.

-• I bought 2 of the Foodsaver rolls from our local store for around $20, and I could get 7 Wall of Waters out of each roll that is 16 feet long (which is $2.86/each).
-If you go to the link below, the price is significantly lower for each wall of water ($0.46/each).
+- I bought 2 of the Foodsaver rolls from our local store for around $20, and I could get 6 Wall of Waters out of each roll that is 16 feet long (which is $3.33/each).
+If you buy these rolls, the price is significantly lower for each wall of water ($0.45/each).

 How to Make a Wall of Water